gmbuyi/TenmoAndroidClient/README.md

 * [Setup](#setup)

 ## General info
-Tenmo android Client App is a native android application implemented fully in kotlin thats allows Online payment service for transferring "TE bucks" between friends.
-Temno android client app consumes a Restful API  I implemented with parterns as a capstone project during the java Program class. the Resful APi is implemented  in java with a postgres database.
+Tenmo android Client App is a native android application, implemented fully in kotlin, thats allows an online payment service for transferring "TE bucks" between friends.Temno android client app consumes a Restful API  I implemented with parterns as a capstone project during the java Program class. the Resful APi is implemented  in java with a postgres database.

 ## Technologies